Education

 This chapter will discuss the rationale for the chosen methodology additionally, it will then explore the ethical limitations and how these were overcome.

-The pilot process, although repeated, bore better feedback, in which most of the feedback held a positive edge along with the data sample holding a high percentage of relevance, and possible themes also became visible during the process.
+The pilot process, although repeated, bore better feedback, in which most of the feedback held a positive edge, along with the data sample holding a high percentage of relevance, and possible themes also became visible during the process.
 The questionnaire was structured to have ten questions in it.
 The ten questions were split into three questions being close-ended while seven questions were open-ended.
-This method made it possible for the acquisition of a qualitative and quantitative data during the survey.
+This method made it possible for the acquisition of qualitative and quantitative data during the survey.
 However, some of the open questions did begin with the criteria of close-ended questions.
-For instance, some examples include questions such as “do you feel as though you were completely prepared for your first term as NQT?
+For instance, some examples include questions such as “Do you feel as though you were completely prepared for your first term as NQT?
 If not, please state why?”

-Findings and Analysis
+Findings And Analysis

 This chapter will critically analyse the information gathered and highlight themes and possible issues arising.
 Any themes or issues will then be discussed in correlation with the previous literature review as well as new literature for any previously unknown themes.
 The thematic analysis will further enhance the criteria to build on and study the various trends seen in the teaching profession.
 This chapter will look into the trends displayed in the charted data, its reflection on the present teacher’s professional setting, the impact it has on their personal growth in this field, and the decisions they will likely take towards progressing their careers if any.

 The process and layout of the questionnaire prepared are relatively simple and easier for the respondent (Teachers).
-The questions are tailored out in a manner that carries a rhythm in them, creating a nice transition from question to question.
-Each question prepared to analyse the teacher’s capabilities, their experience, their thoughts on teaching as a profession, and their opinion based on retaining or leaving their present career for something better.
+The questions are tailored in a manner that carries a rhythm in them, creating a nice transition from question to question.
+Each question is prepared to analyse the teacher’s capabilities, their experience, their thoughts on teaching as a profession, and their opinion based on retaining or leaving their present career for something better.

-To begin, it was established that the most popular academic route for the participants was PGCE, followed by a Bachelor’s degree in Education as illustrated in graph one below.
+To begin, it was established that the most popular academic route for the participants was PGCE, followed by a Bachelor’s degree in Education, as illustrated in graph one below.

 The literature also indicated that teachers in the profession for ten years or less are more likely to leave due to rising workloads and challenging behaviour.
 Of the ten teachers who cited heavy workloads and challenging behaviour, only two have been in the profession for over ten years.
 This statistic could be perceived as worrying if the literature review is correct.
-Additionally, only one respondent said they would consider leaving for more money, this further corroborates that extrinsic motivators such as financial gain are not considered important factors when considering leaving teaching.
+Additionally, only one respondent said they would consider leaving for more money, which further corroborates the fact that extrinsic motivators such as financial gain are not considered important factors when leaving teaching.

 Conclusion

 This study primarily set out to establish if there was one academic avenue into teaching that prepares an individual more than another.
-The initial data would indicate that School Direct and GTP prepare a teacher for their first term as an NQT however, upon further analysis this study corroborates previous findings that there is not one academic route that prepares an NQT for their first term more than another.
+The initial data would indicate that School Direct and GTP prepare a teacher for their first term as an NQT; however, upon further analysis, this study corroborates previous findings that there is not one academic route that prepares an NQT for their first term more than another.
 However, this study had minimal respondents limiting the amount of comparable data consequentially, only five academic routes out of a possible twelve were examined.
-Therefore, this conclusion can only be based upon the academic avenues that this study has examined.
+Therefore, this conclusion can only be based on the academic avenues that this study has examined.

-Finally, this research investigated the motivations for becoming a teacher and highlighted that most respondents answered altruistically and intrinsically as suggested in the literature review.
-These motivational factors have been associated with good positive relationships and good role models for pupils, however, as no data was gathered from these teachers’ pupils, this study cannot corroborate this.
-Although, the literature review also implied that these teachers were less likely to consider leaving the profession this study does not support this claim.
+Finally, this research investigated the motivations for becoming a teacher and highlighted that most respondents answered altruistically and intrinsically, as suggested in the literature review.
+These motivational factors have been associated with good positive relationships and good role models for pupils; however, as no data was gathered from these teachers’ pupils, this study cannot corroborate this.
+Although the literature review also implied that these teachers were less likely to consider leaving the profession, this study does not support this claim.
 This study proposes that any teacher may consider leaving the profession due to new stresses such as challenging behaviour and higher workloads.

 Recommendations

-As this was a qualitative study it would have also been interesting to ask the question; how can the government improve the teaching profession?
+As this was a qualitative study, it would have also been interesting to ask the question: how can the government improve the teaching profession?
 To compare the answers of a teacher to government policies and regulations had the potential to highlight possible areas of change to help retain teachers.
 In addition to this, there are several other recommendations that can provide a positive outcome for individuals in the teaching profession.
 For instance, the factor of low income is a negative impact on most professionals, the government can provide a positive impact on the teaching profession by introducing positive elements such as training and support for the young individuals.
-These training and support workshops will enable the teachers to become more capable of addressing the needs of children with emotional and academic needs, providing them with better classroom environments to study and develop their educational skills in.
+These training and support workshops will enable the teachers to become more capable of addressing the needs of children with emotional and academic needs, providing them with better classroom environments to study and develop their educational skills.

 References

-Akarsu, B. Kariper, A. (2015) ‘Investigation of pre-service teachers views on teaching as a profession’, Bulgarian journal of Science and Education [Online].
+Akarsu, B. Kariper, A. (2015) ‘Investigation of pre-service teachers views on teaching as a profession’, Bulgarian Journal of Science and Education [Online].
 Available at http://bjsep.org/getfile.php?id=184 (Accessed 07 January 2018).

 Allen, R. Burgess, S. Mayo, J. (2018) ‘The teacher labour market, teacher turnover and disadvantaged schools; new evidence for England’, Education Economics, Vol. 26, no. 1, pp. 4-23.

-qualified teacher: Drivers and barriers to using ePortfolios as an NQT, ePIC, pp.113-117.
+Barratt Hacking, C. Jones, M. Martin, S. Webber, P. (2014) From trainee to newly qualified teacher: Drivers and barriers to using ePortfolios as an NQT, ePIC, pp.113-117.

 Baeten, M. Meeus, W. (2016) ‘Training Second-Career Teachers: A Different Student Profile, A Different Training Approach?’, Educational Process, vol. 5, no. 3, pp. 173-201.